Milligan, Ohio

 Milligan is a small unincorporated community in southern Harrison Township, Perry County, Ohio, United States.
 It is located on State Route 93 between Crooksville and New Lexington.

+Temperature Record

 Milligan's main significance lies in its being the location of the lowest recorded temperature in Ohio history, -39° Fahrenheit.
 This temperature was recorded at a United States Weather Bureau station on February 10, 1899, during the Great Blizzard of 1899, when the entire state experienced bitterly cold weather for over a week.
 It is believed that Milligan is so cold because of its location within the valley of the Moxahala Creek, into which cold air flows from the surrounding hills.

+History

 A post office called Milligan was established in 1893, and remained in operation until 1902.